tonyho/app-framework-binder/doc/afb-overview.md

 		HTML Root API URL [default /api]

-		The plugins are available within that url.
+		The bindings are available within that url.

 	  --alias=xxxx